dslab-epfl/klint/ReadMe.md

 If you need new data structures, add them in `env/include/structs`, `env/src/structs`.
 Then add Klint contracts in `tool/klint/externals` and add them to the `*_externals` dictionaries in `tool/klint/executor.py`.

+You may be interested in a [project report](docs/report-elvric-patrice.pdf) written by undergrads who wrote and verified network functions with Klint.

 ## Quick start